Share the adventures...

 The elevation gained is quite similar, ranging from 322m-362m.

-Looking for GUIDED TOURS to transport you to secret corners of the Costa Blanca?
+Looking for the best GUIDED TOURS in the Costa Blanca?

 All of these hiking routes are graded as moderate.
 However, they may be regarded as difficult for people who are not used to mountain hiking in Spain.